 Our 25 members come from a range of backgrounds and ages and length of service with the Club.
-One member has been with us since the Club was chartered in 1980 and some only joined less than a year ago.
+One member has been with us since the Club was chartered in 1980 and one member only joined recently.

 We all take responsibility, however large or small for different projects as part of Programme Action work.